ionic-team/ionic-site/content/docs/resources/platform-setup/windows-setup.md

 The iOS SDK does not run on Windows, so nothing to do here.
 Still want to build for iOS, though?
 Check out [Package](http://ionic.io/cloud#packaging), part of the Ionic Cloud.

 ### Java
 We'll need to download Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-The install puts Java in your `C:\Program Files\Java` folder, so navigate there and pick the version of Java you've installed.
-Copy this location (including the version number) as you'll need it for later.
+The install puts Java in your `C:\Program Files\Java` folder.

 ### Android
 Download Android Studio and go through the installer and set up the IDE.
 It should print out a location for where the Android SDK gets installed; copy this down for future use.